 For highlights of our faculty’s recent research, visit our academic blog.

 NCH's leading academics

 NCH faculty members are leading authorities in their fields; and they are strongly supported by the College in their research activities.

-Excellent infrastructural resources – such as the wonderful 18th century building on Bedford Square that is home to the College’s various subject faculties and interdisciplinary research groups, as well as the nearby Senate House Library – facilitate their work, as do specially designated research funds for both subject faculties and their individual members, and generous allowances for research leave.
+Excellent infrastructural resources – home to the College’s various subject faculties and interdisciplinary research groups, as well as the nearby Senate House Library – facilitate their work, as do specially designated research funds for both subject faculties and their individual members, and generous allowances for research leave.

 It is this support which allows the faculty to cultivate the expertise which makes them not only the excellent educators they are, but also key intellectual participants in the wider world.

 NCH faculty can access the College’s research portal here.